 Now, let’s look a little deeper…

 For Virtual Desktop delivery, we have the underlying infrastructure of VMware vSphere with vCenter and ESXi.
 However, we can enhance this further in two ways.
-Firstly, we can leverage local storage by implementing VMware vSAN rather than rely on a SAN/NAS based solution.
+Firstly, we can leverage local storage by implementing VMware vSAN rather than relying on a SAN/NAS based solution.
 Secondly, we could deploy VMware NSX to provide enhanced security in the form of micro-segmentation of the network as well as anti-malware protection using Guest Introspection.

 We then need to consider the management and delivery of applications and user settings.
-For the latter, we can integrate VMware User Environment Manager.
+For the latter, we can integrate VMware Dynamic Environment Manager.
 This can manage both environmental settings (including delivery of application shortcuts, drive mappings etc) as well as eliminating the issues related to Windows Roaming Profiles.
 For application delivery, we can use App Volumes within the virtual estate or leverage the estate itself to publish Remote Desktop Session Host based remote applications.
 ThinApp, although somewhat out of favour these days, remains an option for direct delivery to Windows Endpoints (via VMware Workspace ONE Identity Manager) or within Horizon View desktops.

-We then move out into two topics – The Endpoint and the User.
+We then move out into two topics – The Endpoint and The User.
 These are somewhat integrated topics these days as they do overlap.

 VMware Workspace ONE comprises two key elements: